THE ARTICLES (falsely called the Articles Of Confederation) AND THE BYLAWS OF THE UNITED STATES

 In both documents, Congress was given the power to coin the money and fix the value of it.
 The establishment of the Federal Reserve, a private company that controls American money, is wholly illegal.

 Elections.
 The subject of elections and electors was much clearer.
 There was no “voting”.
-There were electors who were male state Citizens of a certain age who owned a certain amount of property.
+There were electors who were male Citizens of a certain age who owned about half an acre of property.
+This was done to assure fair elections, a very difficult thing to do.
+This is also in the Constitution.

 Women.
-The articles were clearer that women are not to be electors of government officials and were not to hold public office.
-This was put in because the founders knew at that time that very sadly, women were slaves of the rogues and not to be trusted.
-It was not because they thought women were inferior in any way.
+The articles were clearer that women are not to be electors and were not to hold public office.
+This was not because they thought women were inferior in any way.

 Taxes.
 The section about taxes completely prohibited direct taxes.
 These are taxes on Citizens, rather than on goods or products.
 They tend to be the most oppressive types of taxes.